DaveCTurner/paxos/Paxos.thy.md

 # Topology versioning

 Next we define the notion of a sequence of topologies, derived from a sequence of values as agreed by a Paxos cluster.
-Each topology must consist of pairwise-intersecting, finite, nonempty sets, and moreover subsequent topologies must pairwise intersect too.
+Each topology must consist of pairwise-intersecting, finite, nonempty sets called 'quorums', and moreover quorums from adjacent pairs of topologies must all pairwise intersect too.

 # Single-instance Paxos

-Next we prove that any single instance of Paxos remains consistent, by describing an invariant and showing that this invariant implies consistency.
+Next we prove (following Lamport's method) that any single instance of Paxos remains consistent, by describing an invariant and showing that this invariant implies consistency.

 Let
 - `pid` be the type of proposal identifiers,